sherylg343/BYON/README.md

 background-images within columns.
 So I put the images in the html and first tried the d-none and d-md-block class codes to control which one displayed.
 This did not work, so I tried the same code in CSS.
 It is working for the first newsletter sample, and for both in large screens, but doesn't work for the second sample in medium and smaller screens.
-If I can't correct it, I will revert to only using the mobile version.
+Solution is to sway out the first sample that is working and only use the mobile version for the second sample.

+9. The final issue was a problem with sizing of the logo in the navbar that appeared sporadically.
+At end of project, it was occuring in all sizes.
+The CSS styling code was not being recognized.
+I went back and checked all code in navagation section and removed some excess classes that were in error.
+I tried various combinations of specifying the image in CSS, finally determining that giving the image an id and specifying that worked better than using navbar-brand class.
+That change succeeded in styling the larger screen sizes but not the smaller.

 ###Known Issues